VerKnowSys/krecik/README.md

 - Page check expectations: `ValidCode(200)` (http error code is 200) + `ValidLength(128)` (content length is at least 128 bytes long) + `ValidContent("body")` (content contains "body")

+## Runtime log level control:

+Krecik handles SIGUSR1 signal to trigger changes of the log level while running.
+Depending on how many times it receives SIGUSR1 signal it will cycle between "info", "debug" and "trace" log levels.

 # Development: